 A kite, also called a deltoid, is a quadrilateral in which there are two pairs of adjacent edges that are equal.

-The diagonals of a kite are perpendicular to each other and bisect each other.
+The diagonals of a kite are perpendicular to each other.

-The diagonal which connects the two corners between the equal edges also bisects the angles at its endpoints.
+The diagonal which connects the two corners between the equal edges (which is the kite's axis of symmetry) bisects the angles at its endpoints, and bisects the other diagonal.

 The angles between the unequal edges are congruent.